praekelt/numl/design-user-testing/blocks.md

 routes:
   red: chose-red
   blue: chose-blue
 save: fav-color
 ```

 ### `question-screen`

-Shows the user `text` and waits for a response.
+Shows the user the content given by `text` and waits for a response.
 The user's answer can be saved as a user field for later use in the dialogue using `save`.

 ```
 name: foo